|

 the dais, and something pixilating next to him took its seat

 also.
-It sank into the seat cushion slightly and was greatly
+It sank into the seat cushion and was otherwise greatly

 distorted.
 A reporter on the inside observed, "Theos shares an